petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/batch-engine-api-basics-importing-data.md

 The `main` method's comment demonstrates running the class.
 ```

-The other example Java classes are similar to this one, but call different `ImportTaskResource` and `ExportTaskResource` methods.
+The other example Java classes are similar to this one, but call different `ImportTaskResource` methods.

 ```{important}
 See [ImportTaskResource](https://github.com/liferay/liferay-portal/blob/[$LIFERAY_LEARN_PORTAL_GIT_TAG$]/modules/apps/headless/headless-batch-engine/headless-batch-engine-client/src/main/java/com/liferay/headless/batch/engine/client/resource/v1_0/ImportTaskResource.java) for service details.
 ```

-Below are examples of calling other Batch Engine REST services using cURL and Java.
+Below are examples of calling other Batch Engine import REST services using cURL and Java.

 ## Importing Data to a Site

-You can import data to a Site by executing the following cURL or Java command.
-The example shows importing Blogs to a site.
-Replace `1234` with your site's ID.
+You can import data to a *Site* by executing the following cURL or Java command.
+The example shows importing blog posts to a site.
+[Find your Site’s ID](https://learn.liferay.com/dxp/latest/en/headless-delivery/consuming-apis/consuming-rest-services.html#identify-the-site-containing-the-data) and replace `1234` with it.

 ### ImportTask_POST_ToSite.sh